 Best Mattress For Heavy People

 The Purple Hybrid Premier is also unique, but for different reasons than the Casper mattress.
 Like the other Purple mattresses, the Purple Hybrid Premier features a gel grid right on top.
 This is made of something called hyper-elastic gel polymer and it doesn’t act like any other mattress materials we have seen.

 Basically, the gel grid stays flat and supportive until enough pressure is applied; then, that area, and that area only, will collapse.
-While the Purple Hybrid Premier mattress might be the best match for lighter people, it should work perfectly for heavier people with neck pain and shoulder pain.
+Because of this unique construction, the Purple Hybrid Premier should be a good mattress for heavy people with neck pain and shoulder pain.

 Back sleeping, the mattress should collapse under their hips and also a bit under their shoulders.
 Side sleeping, the mattress should relieve almost all pressure on the shoulders and hips.
 The Purple Hybrid Premier 4″ model has, that’s right, four inches of the gel grid, so there is little chance of bottoming out!
 Back sleeping and side sleeping, heavier people should feel almost weightless with no heavy pressure in any area.

 What Makes The Purple Hybrid Premier Stand Out?